FelisDiligens/FelisDiligens.github.io/_posts/2023-06-14-hide-dotfiles-on-windows.md

 ### Option 2: Use NSSM - the Non-Sucking Service Manager

+I won't go into details here on how to setup a service with NSSM, but this should get you started:

 - Install [NSSM](https://nssm.cc/download): `choco install NSSM` or `winget install -e --id NSSM.NSSM`
 - Use `nssm install SERVICENAME` to install a new service.
 See [nssm.cc/usage](https://nssm.cc/usage).

+You might need to write a script that runs the python script periodically and install that as a service... bit of work but it can be done.

 ## Use `Ctrl+H` in Windows Explorer